Skip to content

 HalfSpread(spread_bps: float = 2.0)

-Pay half the bid-ask spread (quoted in basis points) on every fill.
+Pay half the bid-ask spread (in basis points) on every fill.

 NoSlippage dataclass